Kelmscott Manor Gardens, near Lechlade

 The front garden is laid out from the drawing of the frontispiece of Morris's most famous book 'News from Nowhere' while the back garden is dominated by a large Mulberry tree which has been here since 1921.
 There is also a small orchard with various apple trees and a large meadow at the back of the manor.
 Within the estate are the original farm barns and a dovecote as well as a stream.
 The River Thames is only a few minutes' walk from the Manor gates.

-Kelmscott Manor and Garden Opening Times 2021 - see latest information by visiting website.
+Kelmscott Manor and Garden Opening Times - Visit website

 - Telephone: 01367 252486